ThreeMammals/Ocelot/docs/features/claimstransformation.rst

 Claims to Headers Tranformation
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Below is an example configuration that will transforms claims to headers
+Below is an example configuration that will transform claims to headers

 .. code-block:: json